tcrammond/romanize/README.md

 # romanize
-Convert a numer to roman numerals.
-This was just practice.
+Convert a number to roman numerals.
+This was just an exercise.